idio-lang/DIPS/source/scheme/scheme-basics.rst

 the ``+`` in ``body+``) to be evaluated in the context of the bindings.

-Visually, that's potentially confusing.
+Visually, ``bindings`` is potentially confusing.
 If we go over that a step at a time:

 #. ``bindings`` is a *list* of bindings: